waterlink/property-based-testing-talk/script.md

 - and what is the valid form/structure, that your domain objects can have.

 - Building generators from small to large (by composition).

+- Building generators is an investment
+- And return on the investment includes:
+  * better understanding of the domain for yourself and future readers of your code,
+  * they can be re-used in other properties,
+  * they can be re-used in other generators,
+  * they can be re-used in conventional EBT,
+  * they can be used anywhere, where you need to construct a domain object/data structure without being specific about some parts of it, e.g.: in REPL to try something out.

 ### Labeling and classification for property checks' results